ddttom/ai-with-mac/scripts/confidence-README.md

 # OpenAI Confidence Score Analyzer

 This tool extracts and analyzes token-level confidence scores from OpenAI's language models.
-By examining the logprobs (log probabilities) returned by the API, you can gain insights into how confident the model is about each part of its response.
+By examining the logprobs (log probabilities) returned by the API, you can gain insights into how confident the model is about each part of its response, with a special focus on meaning-bearing words.

 ## Problem Solved